ltgoslo/norec_neg/README.md

 # NoReC_neg

-This dataset contains 418 documents annotated with negation cue and the related scope.
+This dataset contains 414 documents annotated with negation cue and the related scope.
+Four documents have been removed compared to NoReC fine and NoReC eval, as these were found to contain formatting errors in the original documents that interferred with the annotations.

 ## Overview
 This dataset is based on the same documents as the extended version of norec_fine.
-However, this datasets is annotated without looking at the previously labeled data.
+However, this datasets is annotated without comparing it to the previously labeled data.
 It therefore contains some negations that overlap with evaluative sentences from these, and some that do not.
-This data comprises roughly 11,000 sentences across more than 400 reviews and 10 different thematic categories (literature, products, restaurants, etc.), taken from  a subset of the [Norwegian Review Corpus](https://github.com/ltgoslo/norec) (NoReC; [Velldal et al. 2018](http://www.lrec-conf.org/proceedings/lrec2018/pdf/851.pdf)).
+This data comprises roughly 11,000 sentences across more than 400 reviews and 9 different thematic categories (literature, products, restaurants, etc.), taken from  a subset of the [Norwegian Review Corpus](https://github.com/ltgoslo/norec) (NoReC; [Velldal et al. 2018](http://www.lrec-conf.org/proceedings/lrec2018/pdf/851.pdf)).
 The data comes with a predefined train/dev/test split (inherited from NoReC), and some key statistics are summarized in the table below, including frequency counts and average token lengths.

 | Type              | Train  | Dev    | Test     |  Total  |